elegant-scipy/elegant-scipy/markdown/ch6.markdown

 print(d)
 ```

-We then put those degrees into the diagonal of a matrix of the same shape
+We then put those degrees into a diagonal matrix of the same shape
 as A, the *degree matrix*.
 We can use `scipy.sparse.diags` to do this:

 ```python